 - Die on Hit

-If set, particles collide with objects from the group, instead of using objects that are on the same layer.
+- If set, particles collide with objects from the collection.